EGI-Federation/fedcloud-documentation/source/faq.rst

 How can I choose which site to use?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sites offer their resources to users through Virtual Organisations (VO).
-Before you can access a Federated Cloud site you need to join a Virtual Organisation supported by that site.
+First, you need to join a Virtual Organisation that matches your research interests, see :ref:`authorisation` section on how VOs work.
 AppDB shows the supported VOs and for each VO you can browse the resource providers that support it.

 How can I get information about the available VM images?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^